LastDance500/neural-symbolic-parsing/README.md

 <!-- Results -->
 ## Results

-In this repo, we provide the results of
+In this repo, we provide the one run result for standard set, challenge set, long set for the reader's reference, which can be found in <code>experiments/results</code>

+The challenge set is not public, please contact us if you want to test on it.

 <!-- LICENSE -->